MichalScigalski/chat-app-live/README.md

 <pre><code>npm start
 </code></pre>

-If browser did't run, open it then go to https://localhost:3000/
+If browser didn't run, open it then go to https://localhost:3000/

 <br><br />